 Troubleshooting Bread Machine Bread

-Why Is My Bread Dense?
+Why Is My Bread Dense And Heavy?

 Why Didn't My Bread Rise?